apify-projects/apify-orchestrator/test-actor/README.md

 npm run cp
 ```

 to copy the updated code.
-The copy will not be excluded from the repository.
+The copy will not be included in the repository.